space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 - [Fork](https://git-fork.com/) -- fast and extremely ergonomic GUI, my personal favorite.
 "Non-free", but it's WinRAR-level non-free, so it's basically free.
 Has support for partial staging of
 - [Sublime Merge](https://www.sublimemerge.com/) -- very similar to Fork, looks and feels great and I've gotten a lot of recommendations for it, though I haven't used it much.
 Also has support for partial staging.

 Most IDEs have some form of Git integration aswell.
 [Jetbrains Rider](https://www.jetbrains.com/rider/)'s Git integration is really good (and I personally recommend Rider for everything SS14-development related).
-I don't recommend Visual Studio's Git integration, because it's.. not very good.
+Visual Studio has an integration as well, more info on it can be found at (https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022).

 While you're here, install `Python 3.7+` as well if you don't have it already.
 You can do that [here](https://www.python.org/) for Windows and Mac, and if you're on Linux you almost certainly have Python installed already.
 If you don't, figure it out yourself, dork!